eduardochico/NewsProvider/README.md

 ```

 Ensure that the `GROK_API_URL` in your `.env` file points to a valid host (for example `https://api.grok.ai/v1/query`) and that your network can resolve it.
-This typically means either the URL is misspelled or DNS resolution is blocked on your machine.

-The server now logs any HTTP status and response body received from Grok, which helps identify configuration issues.
+The server logs any HTTP status and response body received from Grok, which helps identify configuration issues.

 If you encounter an error like:
 ```
 AxiosError: write EPROTO ... tlsv1 unrecognized name
 ```
 ensure that your system can establish a TLS connection to the Grok API.
-By default the
-service will connect using a server name of `grok.ai` which avoids issues with
-some TLS proxies that reject `api.grok.ai`.
+By default the service will connect using a server name of `grok.ai` which avoids issues with some TLS proxies that reject `api.grok.ai`.